-In July, Morpheus Under Ground performed the preview of new play Little Sisters by Laura Hymers and Charlie Wiseman.
-Directed by Laura Hymers the play addressed issues of displacement and homelessness through the eyes of two young women trapped within the confines of a reality TV show house.
+In July, Morpheus Under Ground performed the preview of new play Little Sisters.
+The play addresses issues of displacement and homelessness through the eyes of two young women trapped within the confines of a reality TV show house.
 Audiences remarked on the dignity, grace and beauty of the characters in the play and the darker aspects resonated and drew comments such as "The more I think about this play the more scary some of the ideas become.
 The idea that you can be voted out onto the street by people you have never seen is a concept that is truly Orwellian"

 Peter Jonas, winner of the 2013 London Peace Prize, contemplates the inner workings of society and its harmful influence on individuals, going back to his roots in Cape Town, where he was already helping street kids, by encouraging them to make murals in the ugly landscapes they had til then inhabited.
 His artistic work, since arriving in London continues to explore identity, as a half South African, with Dutch ancestors too.
 He has protested as an individual with a foot in both camps.
 His work also explores how the mechanical world and that of nature collide, with memorable images of South African traditional dress, to his Gandhi portrait or Cliff Richard who autographed the work.